UCGIS Fellows Program

 Candidates for Fellow should have an extraordinary record of accomplishments in any of the spatial disciplines and communities of practice described above.
-Service to UCGIS will be a significant consideration in order to be elected to Fellow.
-Presently, the class of UCGIS Fellows includes Luc Anselin, William Craig, David Cowen, Jack Dangermond, Jerome “Jerry” Dobson, Max Egenhofer, Arthur Getis, Michael Goodchild, Karen Kemp, Duane Marble, David Mark, Harlan Onsrud, Gerald Rushton, Waldo Tobler, and E. Lynn Usery.
+Service that furthers the mission of UCGIS is a strong consideration to be elected to Fellow.
+That mission includes to:

-The UCGIS Board of Directors is delighted to invite nominations for the 2013 Class of UCGIS Fellows to join this illustrious group.
+The UCGIS Board of Directors is delighted to invite nominations for the 2014 UCGIS Fellows to join this illustrious group.

-Candidates for Fellow must be nominated by one of the two lead delegates within a UCGIS member institution or by an existing Fellow.
+Candidates for Fellow must be nominated by one of the two lead delegates from a UCGIS member institution or by an existing Fellow.

 To complete the nomination, the nominator should provide the following information:

-A complete curriculum vitae that includes full contact information including mailing address and email; detailed information related to education; employment history; publication record; professional service record; documentation of service within UCGIS if any; and other pertinent information such as software products developed, patents, and membership in learned societies;
+- A complete curriculum vitae that includes full contact information for the nominee including mailing address and email; detailed information related to education; employment history; publication record; professional service record; documentation of service within UCGIS if any; and other pertinent information such as software products developed, patents, and membership in learned societies;

-A minimum of two additional letters of recommendation that can speak to the specific question of why the individual should be accorded the honor and status of being a UCGIS Fellow;
+- A minimum of two additional support letters of recommendation that can speak to the specific question of why the individual should be accorded the honor and status of being a UCGIS Fellow.

 Guidance in Preparing Nomination Letters

-Nominators are strongly encouraged to contact Dr. Usery (email@example.com) if there are questions related to the nomination.
-Nominators are also encouraged to review the profiles of current fellows at http://www.ucgis2.org/fellows
+Nominators are strongly encouraged to contact Dr. Lynn Usery (email@example.com) if there are questions related to the nomination.
+Nominators are also encouraged to review the profiles of current fellows.

 Deadline for Submitting Nominations